 We have outlined three main areas to ensure our catering practices are sustainable:

 We are focused, together with our partners and suppliers, on offering a wide choice of quality products, including healthy and certified alternatives.
-All our livestock produce (meat, dairy, eggs) is, as a minimum, Red Tractor farm assured, or equivalent.
-We also ensure all eggs are free-range, and maximise use of fish on the Marine Conservation Society’s ‘Fish to Avoid’ list, and where possible aim to only serve fish with a ‘best choices’ rating from the MCS Good Fish Guide.
+All our livestock produce (meat, dairy, eggs) is, as a minimum, Red Tractor assured and prefer RSPCA Assured.
+We also ensure all whole fresh eggs are free-range.
+We are eliminating the use of fish from the Marine Conservation Society’s ‘Fish to Avoid’ list, and where possible aim to only serve fish with a ‘best choices’ rating from the MCS Good Fish Guide.
 We aim to reduce the number of products we serve or sell in retail outlets that contain palm oil or palm oil derivatives.

 We support community initiatives, both locally and globally, and also support activity undertaken by our supply chain.

 We are dedicated to minimising our consumption of non-renewable and environmentally sensitive resources.
-When replacing equipment, we ensure replacement catering equipment is the most energy and water efficient available, and refrigeration units use hydrocarbon refrigerant.
-All food waste is sent for composting, and we actively promote alternatives to using paper cups such as keep cups and mugs.
+When replacing equipment, we ensure replacement catering equipment is the most energy and water efficient available.
+All food waste is sent for anaerobic digestion, and we actively promote alternatives to disposables such as keep cups and mugs.